FindMySchool LogoFindMySchool

 In 1923, during the depths of the Great Depression, two teachers named Emily Singleton and Ivy Richmond established a small primary school in Blackburn with just three pupils and a mission: to provide quality education when local schools could not.
 Today, over a century later, Westholme School educates around 750 children across its entire Wilmar Lodge campus in the rural Lancashire countryside, maintaining that founding spirit of ambition without pretension.

 The school occupies a distinctive position in independent education.
-It is neither selective nor expensive by the standards of traditional boarding schools, yet it delivers academic results that place it comfortably above average in England.
-In 2025, Westholme ranks 691st in England for GCSE performance (FindMySchool ranking), placing it in the top 25% of schools.
-At A-level, the school ranks 937th in England for A*-B grades (FindMySchool ranking), reflecting solid performance across the sixth form.
-Most significantly, the school has built a reputation for holistic education, where academic rigour exists alongside extensive performing arts, sport, and co-curricular provision.
+It is neither selective nor expensive by the standards of traditional boarding schools, yet it delivers academic results that sit comfortably above many local alternatives.
+In the current dataset, Westholme ranks 746th of 3,895 schools academically for GCSE performance and 767th of 2,549 schools for A-level performance (FindMySchool ranking).
+Most significantly, the school has built a reputation for education beyond the classroom, where academic rigour exists alongside extensive performing arts, sport, and co-curricular provision.
 With over 80 clubs and activities running each week, Westholme offers the breadth of opportunity typically associated with much larger independent schools, yet maintains the personal attention that independent education promises.

 Since 2022, when the preparatory and senior schools unified on a single modern campus at Wilmar Lodge following the opening of a new state-of-the-art prep building, Westholme has become genuinely all-through, educating children from Reception through Upper Sixth Form without need to change schools.